-PACS numbers: 05.60.Cd, 05.45.Jn, 05.45.Pq, 66.10.cg
+PACS number(s): 05.60.Cd, 05.45.Jn, 05.45.Pq, 66.10.cg

-The Lorentz gas is a classical model of transport processes, in which a cloud of non-interacting point particles (modelling electrons) undergo free motion between elastic collisions with fixed hard spheres (atoms) [1].
-It has been much studied as a model system for which one can carry out in detail the programme of statistical physics: to relate the known microscopic dynamics to the macroscopic behavior of the system, which in this case is diffusive [2, 3].
+The Lorentz gas is a classical model of transport processes, in which a cloud of noninteracting point particles (modeling electrons) undergo free motion between elastic collisions with fixed hard spheres (atoms) [1].
+It has been much studied as a model system for which the program of statistical physics can be carried out in detail: to relate the known microscopic dynamics to the macroscopic behavior of the system, which in this case is diffusive [2-4].

-When the scatterers are arranged in a periodic crystal structure, the dynamics of this billiard model can be reduced to a single unit cell [3].
-The curved shape of the scatterers implies that nearby trajectories separate exponentially fast, so that the system is hyperbolic (chaotic) and ergodic [4].
+When the scatterers are arranged in a periodic crystal structure, the dynamics of this billiard model can be reduced to a single unit cell [2].
+The curved shape of the scatterers implies that nearby trajectories separate exponentially fast, so that the system is hyperbolic (chaotic) and ergodic [5].

-In two dimensions, it has been shown that the cloud of particles in the periodic Lorentz gas undergoes normal diffusion, provided that the geometrical finite horizon condition is satisfied: particles cannot travel arbitrarily far without colliding with a scatterer [4, 5].
-By normal diffusion, we mean that the distribution of particle positions behaves like solutions of the diffusion equation; in particular, the mean-squared displacement (variance) grows asymptotically linearly in time: $\langle r(t)^2 \rangle \sim 2dDt$ when $t \to \infty$ , where r(t) is the displacement of a particle at time t from its initial position, d is the spatial dimension, $\langle \cdot \rangle$ denotes a mean over initial conditions, and the diffusion coefficient D gives the asymptotic growth rate.
+In two dimensions, it has been shown that the cloud of particles in the periodic Lorentz gas undergoes normal diffusion, provided that the geometrical finite-horizon condition is satisfied: particles cannot travel arbitrarily far without colliding with a scatterer [5,6].
+By normal diffusion, we mean that the distribution of particle positions behaves like solutions of the diffusion equation; in particular, the mean-squared displacement (variance) grows asymptotically linearly in time, $\langle r(t)^2 \rangle \sim 2dDt$, when $t \rightarrow \infty$, where r(t) is the displacement of a particle at time t from its initial position, d is the spatial dimension, $\langle \cdot \rangle$ denotes a mean over initial conditions, and the diffusion coefficient D gives the asymptotic growth rate.

 When the horizon is infinite, however, particles can undergo arbitrarily long free flights along corridors in the structure.
-It was long argued [6-8] and has recently been proved [9], that there is then weak superdiffusive behavior, with $\langle r(t)^2 \rangle \sim t \log t$ , so that the diffusion coefficient no longer exists.
+It was long argued [7-9] and has recently been proved [10] that there is then weak superdiffusive behavior, with $\langle r(t)^2 \rangle \sim t \log t$, so that the diffusion coefficient no longer exists.

-For higher-dimensional periodic Lorentz gases, rigorous results on ergodic properties [10] and diffusive properties [11] have been obtained; recent progress in their analysis has been made [12, 13], including in the limit of small scatterers [14].
-In particular, higher-dimensional Lorentz gases are believed to exhibit normal diffusion when the horizon is finite [11].
+For higher-dimensional periodic Lorentz gases, rigorous results on ergodic properties [11] and diffusive properties [12] have been obtained; recent progress in their analysis has been made [13,14], including in the limit of small scatterers [15].
+In particular, higher-dimensional Lorentz gases are believed to exhibit normal diffusion when the horizon is finite [12].

-Nonetheless, the study of billiard models in higher dimensions, especially three dimensions, has received surprisingly little attention from the physics community, despite their interest as simple models of transport in three-dimensional crystals.
-This can be attributed to increased simulation times and the difficulty of visualisation in higher dimensions, but also to an apparent general belief that the diffusive properties of higher-dimensional systems should be analogous to those in the 2D case.
-Hypercubic Lorentz gases (with infinite horizon) in $d \le 7$ dimensions were studied in [15], but no strong conclusions about diffusive properties could be drawn.
+Nonetheless, the study of billiard models in higher dimensions, especially three dimensions, has received surprisingly little attention from the physics community, despite their interest as simple models of transport in three-dimensional (3D) crystals.
+This can be attributed to increased simulation times and the difficulty of visualization in higher dimensions, but also to an apparent general belief that the diffusive properties of higher-dimensional systems should be analogous to those in the 2D case.
+Hypercubic Lorentz gases (with infinite horizon) in $d \leq 7$ dimensions were studied in [16], but no strong conclusions about diffusive properties could be drawn.

-In particular, it was believed that a finite horizon was necessary for a system to show normal diffusion, with weak superdiffusion occurring for an infinite horizon [11, 16].
-While periodic Lorentz gases with finite horizon are known to exist in any dimension [17], constructing such a model turns out to be a difficult task, even in three dimensions.
-Furthermore, crystals of spheres arranged in any Bravais lattice (and in many other crystal structures) have been shown to always have small gaps which prevent a finite horizon [17-19].
+In particular, it was believed that a finite horizon was necessary for a system to show normal diffusion, with weak superdiffusion occurring for an infinite horizon [12,17].
+While periodic Lorentz gases with finite horizon and disjoint obstacles have been proved to exist in any dimension [18], constructing such a model turns out to be a difficult task-we are not aware of any known explicit examples, even in three dimensions.
+Furthermore, crystals of spheres arranged in any Bravais lattice (and in many other crystal structures) always have small gaps which prevent a finite horizon [18-20].